There is Beauty in Simplicity

 ARCKIT Master/Education/Professional Series - These would be larger education focused kits with just a clean and simple box, simple branding, basic how to instructions, ample compartments and marketed for professional and student driven audiences.
 In classrooms this would be essential and extremely ideal.
 I would even love to help out with the design of this new series and develop the book that tags along with it.

 Market/Audience Focus - Over the past two years, ARCKIT has been deeply focused with catering to and designing for a younger audience.
 While understanding that this is where the current market is, there hasn’t been much attention given to an older or more professional audience.
-This year, with the release of the new ARCKIT 2.0 pieces which add significant quality of life improvements, I was surprised that none of the bigger and more advanced kits were updated.
+This year, with the release of the new ARCKIT 2.0 pieces, which add significant quality of life improvements, I was surprised that none of the bigger and more advanced kits were updated.
+(EDIT 2/4/19 - All kits have been updated with the new components)

 Increased Sustainable Practices - As someone who is dedicated to sustainability within Architecture, I want ARCKIT to adopt more sustainable approaches to how they address material packaging and disposable content.
-There is simply way to much plastic in the packing.
+There is simply way to much plastic in the packaging.
 On top of that, in the future, I would like to see ARCKIT possibly going 100% Biodegradable or Recyclable in their components.
-Opportunities in partnering with sustainable organizations

 As I ponder and reflect back on the remarkable journey I've had with ARCKIT, I am reminded of the feelings that it evoked in me; a genuine connection to the pieces, an eagerness to find what's coming next each year, a willing suspension of disbelief and a constant thought process of working with the pieces to figure out what they are possible of in the context of the broader story.
 Setting the standard for any great building system, ARCKIT knows how to engage the emotional and logical parts of the brain in equal measure.
 You don't need to be an architect or designer to appreciate ARCKIT, it stands on its own two feet the way that any great product does.
 Just sit down, design, and enjoy the adventure.
 Every user will have their own unique and engaging time with ARCKIT.